Thoughts on Setting Annual Goals and New Years’ Resolutions

 (Okay, yes, I’m a little nerdy)

-As with long-term goals, it’s good to not think of a New Year’s Resolution or Annual goal as a wish list that will be dropped within a few weeks or months after January 1st.
-Instead, your annual goals, like your long term goals, should be made up of actionable things that can be realistically achieved during the year.Yearly #goals are for us 2 move closer 2 achieving our long-term goals.
+As with long-term goals, it’s good to not think of a New Year’s Resolution or Annual goal as a wish list that you drop within a few weeks or months after January 1st.
+Instead, your annual goals, like your long-term goals, should comprise actionable things you can achieve realistically during the year.Yearly #goals are for us 2 move closer 2 achieving our long-term goals.
 Click To Tweet

 Goals You Can Achieve

-Technically, you can’t control whether or not you lose weight.
-If you have a health issue that causes your metabolism to act funky, you’re not going to lose weight, at least not easily.
-You can’t necessarily control weight loss or how much weight you’ll lose each week.
+Technically, you can’t control whether you lose weight.
+If you have a health issue that causes your metabolism to act funky, you will not lose weight, at least not easily.
+You can’t control weight loss or how much weight you’ll lose each week.